ETH-WindMil/Sonkyo-Benchmark/README.md

 Tatsis, K. E. and Ou, Y. and Dertimanis, V. K. and Spiridonakos, M. D. and Chatzi, E. N. "Vibration-based monitoring of a small scale wind turbine blade under varying climate and operational conditions.
 Part II: A numerical benchmark".
 Struct Control Health Monit.
 2021; 28:e2734. https://doi.org/10.1002/stc.2734

+## About current version

+The current version 0.2 contains only the user-interface which is not connected to the numerical model.
+Version 1.0 is to be released soon and will contain the final numerical model, as documented in Part II.

 ## Found a Bug?

 If you think you've found a bug, go ahead and create a new [GitHub issue](https://help.github.com/en/articles/creating-an-issue).
 Be sure to include as much information as possible so that we can reproduce the bug.